icai/sequelize-auto/README.md

       -n, --no-write    Prevent writing the models to disk.
       -s, --schema      Database schema from which to retrieve tables -z, --typescript  Output models as typescript with a definitions file.
+      -f, --camel-file-name  Use camel case for file name -g, --egg              Use egg Sequelize

 ## Example